kyladev/Kpx-main/README.md

 Kpx is a proxy based on **Ultraviolet**, featuring end-to-end encryption for all files, optional user accounts with hashed passwords, and a **one-session-per-account policy** to prevent server overload.
 It includes a customizable fake frontend to help avoid detection, ensuring that no proxy files are stored in publicly accessible folders—so unauthenticated users cannot access any pages.

-On the server side, a built-in **Markov babbler** randomizes elements on pages, helping avoid basic fingerprinting attempts.
-Categorized logs are included for easier debugging.

 ---

 ## Requirements